Everything You Need to Know About Distribution Planning

 You get the idea.
 Distribution planning is all about peering into the misty future, right-sizing your orders, and then executing delivery.

-Why Is Demand Planning So Critical to the Supply Chain?
+Why is Planning So Critical to Distribution Management?

 “To achieve great things, two things are needed; a plan, and not quite enough time.” —Leonard Bernstein